tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LP_Ins_Std_Dev_Risk.md

 * A key aspect of analyzing portfolio and stock data is determining risk.
 Pandas provides a series of functions that can be used to calculate risk.
 One component of risk is calculating the `mean` performance or price of a stock.
 The second is calculating the `standard deviation`.

-* `Mean` can be used to determine the average value of a portfolio or stock overtime.
+* `Mean` can be used to determine the average value of a portfolio/stock overtime.
 This can serve as a baseline for measuring risk and value.
-A portfolio or stock doing better than average is more valuable.
+A portfolio/stock doing better than average is more valuable.
 Investing in a portfolio or buying a stock doing below average is risky business.

 * A common technique for measuring how far away an asset is from the `mean` is to calculate the `standard deviation`. `Standard deviation` identifies exactly how far away from the average price the value is.
 A low number indicates that the value is not far form the average.
 A high `standard deviation` means the value is an outlier.

-* Risk can be assessed by evaluating the `standard deviation`.

 Live code how to use Pandas to calculate `standard deviation` to evaluate risk: